patrickmineault/codebook/README.md

 Use Run `jupyter-book build . --all` to force a full rebuild.

+The book can be visualized locally using a development server.
+Typically, I use `netlify dev` for this purpose.

+To remove `thebe.js` includes (which causes a 500KB javascript file to be loaded), run `python strip_js.py` (a hack).

 Use `netlify deploy -d _build/html --prod` to deploy.

 ## Building the book to PDF